Youth unemployment: Entrepreneurship

-When taking into consideration the need to foster competitiveness through innovation and creativity, recent studies have advocated for entrepreneurship as a viable a solution to youth unemployment.
+When taking into consideration the need to foster competitiveness through innovation and creativity, recent studies have advocated for entrepreneurship as a viable solution to youth unemployment.
 With the right structure and facilitated administrative processes, young people could create enterprises as means to find and create new jobs.
 According to the OECD, Small and Medium Enterprises are today's main employers with 33% of jobs created over the last ten years.
 It shows that big companies no longer represent the main sources of employment and that there is a necessity to prepare young people for an entrepreneurship culture.
 This alternative is often regarded as a way to empower young people to take their future into their hands: it means investing in teaching them the leadership and management skills they need to become innovators and entrepreneurs.
 These skills also include: communication, teamwork, decision-making, organisational skills and self-confidence.

 This solution ties back with labour market and regulations as many reforms are yet to be implemented to ensure that the market is flexible enough to incentivize young people to create enterprises.
 Target tax and business incentives are key to support young entrepreneurs in creating and scaling their businesses.

 A systematic review assessed the evidence on the effectiveness of different types of interventions to improve labour market outcomes of youth.
 The evidence suggests that youth employment interventions overall increase employment and earnings, but effects are small and highly variable.
 This review found that interventions geared toward entrepreneurship promotion and skills training show mostly positive, and some statistically significant, effects, while programmes providing employment services and subsidized employment show negligible effects.
 Effectiveness also seems to depend on contextual aspects including country, programme design, and characteristics of recipients.

+Social Entrepreneurship

+Social enterprises are businesses that generate revenue for a social mission.
+A lot of social enterprises are nonprofit organizations but some can be for-profit businesses.
+Generally, social enterprises do not generate as much revenue or profit as commercial businesses due to their differences in operations, strategy, and goals.
+While commercial enterprises are set up to thrive in markets, some markets undervalue social impact and public good so social enterprises, which are mission (and not solely profit) driven, may be more impactful in tackling youth unemployment among racial minorities.
+Some social enterprises provide employment opportunities to unemployed youth as well as training, career development, and networking opportunities.